-- Encourage bleeding from the wound by squeezing the surrounding area. - Wash the wound thoroughly with disinfectant or soap and warm water. - Cover the wound with a clean waterproof dressing. - Report the incident within 24hrs to your council responsible officer. - Seek competent medical treatment, this should include blood testing with follow up, advice and counselling. - If safe to do so, retrieve the offending object in accordance with council's standard/safe operating procedure to prevent injury to others. - NOTE: Volunteers should not pick up sharps unless they have received training from Council and have appropriate PPE and equipment.
+- encourage bleeding from the wound by squeezing the surrounding area; - wash the wound thoroughly with disinfectant or soap and warm water: - cover the wound with a clean waterproof dressing; - · report the incident within 24hrs to your Council responsible officer; - seek competent medical treatment, this should include blood testing with follow up, advice and counselling; and - if safe to do so, retrieve the offending object in accordance with Council's standard/safe operating procedure to prevent injury to others.

+NOTE:

+Volunteers should not pick up sharps unless they have received training from Council and have appropriate PPE and equipment.
 Dispose sharps containers at sharps disposal drop off locations, or contact Councils Customer Service to arrange for collection.

-Fire protection
+4.15 Fire protection

 In case of fire or emergency phone 000.
 All volunteers should make themselves aware of the location and nature of fire fighting facilities in and around Council buildings and facilities, and how to use them.
-It is important to note the designated emergency evacuation point and make your way safely and quickly there.
+It is important to note the designated emergency evacuation point and make your way safely and guickly there.

-- know the location of fire escapes - first sound the alarm, then fight the fire - only attempt to fight the fire if you are appropriately trained - · always ensure the safety of yourself and others
+- · Know the location of fire escapes; - · First sound the alarm, then fight the fire; - · Only attempt to fight the fire if you are appropriately trained; and - Always ensure the safety of yourself and others.

-4.15 Rest breaks and exercises
+4.16 Rest breaks and exercises